pmgzo/chat-app-backend/README.md

 npm install
 ```

-Then run this scripts which will help you run correctly the server and the tests
+Then run this scripts which will help you run correctly the server and the tests (to run only once)

 ```bash
 npm run create:envs